thebrandonlucas/mutiny-web/README.md

 ## Contributing

-Before committing make sure to run `pnpm run pre-commit`.
-This will typecheck, lint, and format everything so CI won't hassle you.

 ### Local

 If you want to develop against a local version of [the node manager](https://github.com/MutinyWallet/mutiny-node), you may want to `pnpm link` it.